Which Tree is Right for Me?

 Dear Neighbors,

-We have offered this program for several years and it has been well received.
-As you know, John Nolen’s original plan called for oaks in the median where applicable, then 1-2 trees in the right of way (ROW) and 1-2 trees in front yards.
-If you have considered planting additional trees on your private property to return our neighborhood to what John Nolen originally envisioned, this is a great time to plant a tree for our future canopy.
-The $460 is our cost and we believe this is a very attractive price.
+We have offered this program for several years, and it has been well received.
+As you know, John Nolen’s original plan called for oaks in the median where applicable, then 1-2 trees in the right of way (ROW) and 1-2 trees in many front yards.
+If you have considered planting additional trees to return our neighborhood to what John Nolen originally envisioned, this is a great time to plant a tree for our future canopy.

 On a related note, MPHA will continue to plant trees in the right of way, complementing the City’s annual planting.
-Together, we have planted 500 trees in the past few years and believe we are making a difference.
-It takes time for these trees to become part of our canopy, but planting them is an important first step.
+Together, we have planted over 500 trees in the past few years and believe we are making a difference.
+Our canopy will not be restored overnight, but we are having an impact.

-Additional information is on our website, but if you have any further questions, please feel free to contact me directly.
-You may also make a financial contribution to the Jack McNeary Tree Fund on our website.
+Additional information is on our website, but if you have any further questions, please e-mail us at info@mpha.com.
+You may also make a contribution directly to the Jack McNeary Tree Fund on our website.
+No donation is too small.

-Thank you for your support to help grow and protect our wonderful tree canopy.
+Thank you for your support to help grow and protect our tree canopy.